egeltorp/theodor-portfolio/README.md

 # Theodor's Portfolio

 Welcome to my personal portfolio!
-I'm Theodor, an engineering student.
+I'm Theodor, a computer science student.
 This site showcases my work, music, games, and more with a minimalist, retro-styled design inspired by the early 2000s web.

 ## Features